Generalization and Memorization in Rectified Flow: Experiments

 \subsection{Setup}

-We tested our findings on three public datasets, CIFAR-10, SVHN, and TinyImageNet with resolution $32^2$, $32^2$, $64^2$ (see Appendix~\ref{supp:dataset_splits} for detailed dataset descriptions and train/validation splits).
+We tested our findings on three public datasets, CIFAR-10, SVHN, TinyImageNet, MSCOCO with resolution $32^2$, $32^2$, $64^2$, $512^2$ (see Appendix~\ref{supp:dataset_splits} for detailed dataset descriptions and train/validation splits).
 All experiments are executed on eight NVIDIA A40 GPUs.

 \textbf{Evaluation Metrics: }We compute the proposed test statistics for both $\mathcal{D}_{\text{train}}$ and $\mathcal{D}_{\text{val}}$.
 To quantify memorization, we evaluate the separability between the distributions of $T(x \in \mathcal{D}_{\text{train}})$ and $T(x \in \mathcal{D}_{\text{val}})$.
 This is measured by the Area Under the ROC Curve (AUC), where we assign binary labels to the samples (e.g., class 1 for $\mathcal{D}_{\text{train}}$ and class 0 for $\mathcal{D}_{\text{val}}$).
 We report TPR at a 1\% FPR (TPR@1\%FPR) because standard AUC can be misleadingly high even if the attack fails to identify any specific member with high confidence.
 For computational purposes, the number of queries to compute $T_\text{naive}$, $T_\text{mc}$, and $T_\text{mc\_cal}$ (\#Query).
 We evaluated the generative image fidelity standard metric, Fréchet Inception Distance.